Open-Attestation/oa-encryption/README.md

 console.log(JSON.parse(decryptedDocument));
 ```

-The content of your document is retrieved.
+You will be able to retrieve your document content.

-> Dont forget to put back the key in the object passed to `decryptString` function, when you separate the key from the encrypted document.
+>**Important:** Remember to put back the key in the object passed to the `decryptString` function, because the key was separated from the encrypted document previously.

-*   Found a bug?
-Have a question?
-Want to share an idea?
-Reach us on the [Github repository](https://github.com/Open-Attestation/oa-encryption).

 ***